 RoboG4 line includes three types of low-voltage, single- and

-dual-channel drives with power outputs ranging from 1500W to 18kW.
+dual-channel drives with power outputs ranging from a few watts to 19kW.

 A new addition to the line is an integrated unit that combines Roboteq's